jorritfolmer/puppet-splunk/README.md

    ![ADFS claim descriptions for Splunk](adfs_claim_descriptions.png)

-1. Add new claim rules, using the new claim descriptions created above:
+1. Add a new claim rule to map Active Directory attributes to the new claim descriptions created above:

    ![ADFS get attributes claim rule for Splunk](adfs_claim_rules_get_attrs.png)

+1. Add a new claim rule to map Domain Admins to the `role` claim attribute:

    ![ADFS map admins claim rule for Splunk](adfs_claim_rule_group_membership_admins.png)

+1. Add a new claim rule to map Domain Users to the `role` claim attribute:

    ![ADFS map users claim rule for Splunk](adfs_claim_rule_group_membership_users.png)